Assessment Deferral Application

 - Result in the contribution of at least an additional two-hundred and fifty dollars ($250,000) in assessed real estate value to the Grand List.

-- The owner shall file an Assessment Deferral Application with the Director of Planning & Economic Development prior to the start of construction, but after approvals through relevant boards and commissions (i.e. Planning & Zoning Commission, Inland Wetlands Agency, Zoning Board of Appeal) have been secured.
+- The owner shall file an Assessment Deferral Application with the Economic Development Director prior to the start of construction, but after approvals through relevant boards and commissions (i.e. Planning & Zoning Commission, Inland Wetlands Agency, Zoning Board of Appeal) have been secured.

 - Upon receipt, the application shall be forwarded to the Board of Selectmen, the Board of Finance, the Economic Development Commission, the Director of Finance, the Town Assessor, and the Tax Collector.